rimelq/Applied-Data-Analysis-Project/README.md

 ---

 ## **Research Questions**
+Representation accuracy and trends:
 1. How accurately does cinema reflect real-world gender, ethnicity, and age demographics?
+2. What trends can be identified in cinematic representation over time?
+Variations and their impact:
-2. How do these portrayals vary across regions, industries, and genres?
+4. How do these portrayals vary across regions, industries, and genres?
-3. Are the largest demographic discrepancies linked to box office revenue?
+5. Are the largest demographic discrepancies linked to box office revenue?
-4. What trends can be identified in cinematic representation over time?

 ---